 “There’s now an increased willingness by ECM bankers from bulge bracket firms to move to Chinese banks,” says Yvette Kwan, a former APAC investment banking COO at UBS, now a partner at Hong Kong finance consultancy Quinlan & Associates.

-“About 10 to 17 Hong Kong-based ECM bankers – locals, mainlanders and others – have called us each month over the past year looking to join a Chinese securities house, even for a reduced salary, just to secure a job in their field,” says Jason Tan, a partner at search firm Carlson Harriet.
+“About 10 to 15 Hong Kong-based ECM bankers – locals, mainlanders and others – call us each month over the past year looking to join a Chinese securities house, even for a reduced salary, just to secure a job in their field,” says Jason Tan, an investment banking headhunter.

 Chinese banks have also landed Hong Kong IPOs by offering fees as low as 1%, well below the rates of their global rivals.
 “Chinese banks, like many other Chinese organisations, have always use pricing to win deals,” says Tan.
 “Call them price butchers if you like.”

 But mainland banks aren’t hiring “superstar” MDs from the likes of J.P.
 Morgan and Goldman Sachs, says Tan.
 “They’re winning deals with low fees, so they can’t justify spending millions on senior people from Western banks.”

 The ECM jobs they have on offer are largely at the junior to mid level.
 “Due to their extensive corporate banking networks, Chinese banks already have a strong deal pipeline to originate Chinese issuers suitable for IPOs” says Stanley Soh, a Hong Kong-based regional country director of financial services solutions in Asia.
 “So they need strong IPO execution bankers to lead and enhance the overall execution experience.”